iduseev/angry_api_service/README.md

 ## Credits

-Thanks to the **aiohttp** and **Click** development teams for creating a powerful and easy-to-use web framework and a tool for native and convenient way to establish a CLI.
+Kudos to the **aiohttp** and **Click** development teams for creating a powerful and easy-to-use web framework and a tool for native and convenient way to establish a CLI.

 ____________________________________________________________________________________________________________________________________________________